erdem/django-map-widgets/docs/widgets/googleMap/pointField/interactive.rst

 * **mapOptions**: GoogleMap `MapOptions <https://developers.google.com/maps/documentation/javascript/reference/map#MapOptions>`_ parameters can be managed using this dictionary.
 These settings are passed as arguments to the GoogleMap JS initialization function.
 Default values are provided for `zoom`, `scrollwheel`, `streetViewControl`, and `center`.

 * **mapCenterLocationName**: A specific location name for the center of the map can be provided.
-The widget will use `Google Place Autocomplete <https://developers.google.com/maps/documentation/javascript/examples/places-autocomplete/>`_ to find the coordinates for this location.
+The widget will use `Place Autocomplete <https://developers.google.com/maps/documentation/javascript/examples/places-autocomplete/>`_ to find the coordinates for this location.

 * **markerFitZoom**: A custom zoom value is set programmatically after a marker is added with user geolocation or place autocomplete.
 This setting exists to enhance the user experience.
 The default value is 14.

 ..
 Note::
-    More details about map widget settings usage can be found in the `settings guide <http://django-map-widgets.readthedocs.io/settings>`_.
+    More details about map widget settings usage can be found in the :ref:`settings guide <settings>`.

 ..
 Note::